Archive for December, 2008

 Older Pioneers in Social Change

 I recently attended an extraordinary meeting, the Encore Careers Summit at Stanford University.Encore Careers is a campaign, the goal of which is to engage millions of baby boomers in careers that combine social impact, personal meaning and continued income in the second half of life.
-The expected outcome is a windfall of human talent [...]
+The expected outcome is a windfall of human talent that […]

 Posted: December 22nd, 2008 under General.